Automatic Gratuity: What You Need to Know

 What Is Automatic Gratuity?

-Auto gratuity is when a restaurant automatically adds a gratuity charge to the bill of a party.
-Usually, this gratuity is equal to 18% of the bill and is only applied to parties of six or eight or more.
-Generally, a restaurant will print this policy on its menu to alert patrons before they receive their bill.
+Auto gratuity is a legal service charge added to a party's bill that goes directly to the waitstaff serving that table.
+Usually, this gratuity equals 18% of the check and is only applied to parties of six or more to ensure that servers receive ample compensation for their efforts.
+A restaurant will generally print this policy on its menu to alert patrons before they receive their bill.

-In the past, the reason for automatic gratuities was often to ensure that a server was adequately compensated for handling a large party.
+In the past, automatic gratuities often ensured adequate compensation for a server when handling a large party.
 A table of this size could want to split their bill, and as a result, confusion or miscalculation could arise and leave the server improperly tipped.

 Auto Gratuity Law